julian-aldaz/Resume-Projects/SOC Simulator.md

 The sender has only communicated with J. Garcia on two seperate occasions, this shows signs that the sender's intentions are not malicious.
 ![uut](https://github.com/user-attachments/assets/50268f75-1ad8-4bab-a167-111b4da91b91)

 There is no log that shows record of the firewall allowing or blocking access so it is assumed J. Garcia did not click on the link.
-I can put all the information I gathered a write a case report on a false positive alert.
+I can put all the information I gathered and write a case report on a false positive alert.
 ![85969](https://github.com/user-attachments/assets/a521a433-f683-4c9d-b325-3a5b658057b2)

 ---